Helping-Hand-LLC/staft/README.md

   - Adds a previously registered worker to an organization (Note: regular workers can only be added to private organizations.
 Admins and managers are always invite only.)
   - _Dependencies:_
     - Must be a logged in user with a valid JWT token
+    - workerEmail is required and must be valid
+    - access is required and must be either 'admin', 'manager', or 'worker'
   - _Example Request:_

     ```http